thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/check-relation-tutorial.md

 # See Also

 [Transform incoming telemetry](/docs/user-guide/rule-engine-2-0/tutorials/transform-incoming-telemetry/) - for more information about how to transform an incoming telemetry in Thignsboard.

+[Validate incoming telemetry](/docs/user-guide/rule-engine-2-0/tutorials/validate-incoming-telemetry/#step-1-adding-temperature-validation-node) - for more information about how to validate an incoming telemetry using the Script Filter node.

 <br/>
 <br/>